yat-L/myBlog/_posts/2020-12-14-Tips-On-Deploying-Fastai-to-Heoriku.md

 ### Fasitai, voila and heroku
 For anyone learning from the fastai "[Practical Deep Learning for Coders](https://course.fast.ai/)", one of the assignment is to deploy your own machine learning model and create a simple web application.
 And Heroku is one of the easiest and fastest way to deploy them.
-While people claim that it's easy, it can still be hard for someone who have less experience in the python development environment.
+While people claim that it's easy, it can still be hard for someone who have less experience.
 Here's a list of common error I found in the fastai forum, where people failed to use heroku.

 **Disclaimer: This is not a full guide on using heroku, this just list some common problem people encounter when following the
 [fastai guide](https://course.fast.ai/deployment_heroku), and the guide failed to mention.
 (Probably because the guide is not written for complete beginner)**.